-Many Floridians have heard of Disappearing Island Florida; however, most have not had the chance to visit.
-And, some people have formed their opinions of this overlooked oasis from what they have heard vs. experienced.
-I’ll be the first to admit, I myself was a little skeptical about visiting Disappearing Island.
-I had heard that it’s a party location reminiscent of a bad night out in Cancun.
-Fortunately, it is not!
+Many Floridians have heard of Disappearing Island, Florida; however, most have not had the chance to visit.
+Some people have formed opinions of this overlooked oasis from what they have heard vs. experienced.
+I’ll be the first to admit I was a little skeptical about visiting Disappearing Island.
+I had heard it’s a party location reminiscent of a bad night out in Cancun.
+Fortunately, it is not, and it’s one of the best places to visit on Florida’s east coast!
 Sure, there are sections of the island that some boats all tied upon, and some do, in fact, party.
-Yet, there’s plenty of Caribbean charm to be enjoyed and tons of space to secure your own spot away from the crowds.
+Yet, there’s plenty of Caribbean charm to be enjoyed and tons of space to secure your spot away from the crowds.

-In this post, we’ll tell you everything you need to know about one of New Symrna Beach’s best landmarks – Disappearing Island Florida, and other attractions worth visiting.
+In this post, we’ll tell you everything you need to know about one of New Smyrna Beach’s best landmarks – Disappearing Island, Florida, and other attractions worth visiting.
 Popular among the locals and tourists of the New Smyrna and Daytona areas – keep reading to find out more!

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.